PrimeLens/django-notes/README.md

 wsgi.py             used by webserver to run the proj (often called the 'wazgi' init) urls.py             is the config for serverside router
 ```

+## GIT

+git should be from within the `src` folder and take .gitignore from [here](https://gist.github.com/LondonAppDev/66c3291e4f487ac92fcc96735e44c35e)

 ## PEP8 basics
 - four space indent